 There are a number of factors to consider when returning to fitness which is why working with a personal trainer is so advantageous.
 It minimises the risk of injury and ensures your goals are realistic and achievable.
 The exercises will be safe and effective and tailored to the demands of your individual lifestyle and circumstances, and to the type of birth you experienced.

 Throughout pregnancy the body’s centre of gravity gradually shifts as the foetus develops and grows in size.
 Any good post natal programme will include postural correction and maintenance.
 It’s important to lengthen the muscles that may have become tight and to strengthen those that have been weakened during the second and third trimester.

 Re-aligning abdominal muscles

 As with pre-natal training, maintaining strength in your pelvic floor is essential.
 The pressure exerted on this area by various types of training and even daily activities can lead to stress incontinence.
-It’s vital to keep up the kegels during this time and long after the birth to maximise your ability to avoid this unfortunate reality of motherhood.
+It’s vital to keep up the kegels and other pelvic floor exercises during this time and long after the birth to maximise your ability to avoid this unfortunate reality of motherhood.
 Again, it’s important to consider the implications of high impact activities here as there is a risk of prolapse of the pelvic organs.

 The timing of your exercise regime will affect the taste of your breast milk for your baby.
 Exercise increase’s the amount of lactic acid present in the body.
 The best rule to follow to avoid this is to feed prior to exercise and at least one hour afterwards.
 This ensures the baby is receiving the best tasting and most nutrient rich milk.

 If you’re interested in working with us through your post-natal period, contact us for further details or to book your consultation.
 The rewards of post natal exercise speak for themselves.
 Find out more about how we can help you following your new arrival with our tailored programmes designed by our specialists post-natal trainers.